tearingItUp786/chatgpt-tui/README.md

 - `Enter`: Switches to the session that is currently selected.

 Please refer to this guide as you navigate the TUI.
 Happy exploring!

+### Dev notes

+The SQL db is stored in you `your/home/directory/.chatgpt-tui`, as well as the debug log.
+To enable `debug` mode, `export DEBUG=1` before running the program.